 • Non-compliance:

-👉 5% of the average daily worldwide turnover: This applies for delays in complying with a decision or request of the Digital Services Coordinator, or for obstructing or hindering the commencement or conduct of an inspection.
+5% of the average daily worldwide turnover: This applies to delays in complying with a decision or request of the Digital Services Coordinator, or for obstructing or hindering the commencement or conduct of an inspection.

 DSA cybersecurity compliance